"With the Lord a day is like a thousand years and a thousand years are like a day."

 Intro

-Sooner or later, all of us will need the Savior.
-We all make mistakes we cannot fix, experience losses we cannot recover from, face pains, persecution, tragedies, burdens, and disappointments we cannot handle alone.
+Sooner or later, all of us will need a Savior.
+We all make mistakes that we cannot fix, experience losses we cannot recover from, face pains, persecution, tragedies, burdens, and disappointments that we cannot handle alone.
 The good news is... we don’t have to handle them alone.

-The world knows that 2,000 years ago a man named Jesus came from the town of Bethlehem but grew up in Nazareth, what is now called Israel.
-He traveled around the region and gained a large amount of followers.
-After a few years, the religious leaders in Jerusalem falsely accused him of crimes and handed him over to the Roman authorities.
-They executed him by nailing him to a cross.
-A short time later, his followers preached in the name of Jesus Christ, whom they said rose from the dead.
-More and more followers were added to this movement which has become the Christian church of today.
+The world knows that 2,000 years ago, a man named Jesus was born in the town of Bethlehem, but he grew up in Nazareth, in what is now called Israel.
+He traveled around the region, gaining a large following.
+After a few years, the religious leaders in Jerusalem falsely accused him of crimes and handed him over to the Roman authorities, who executed him by nailing him to a cross.
+A short time later, his followers preached in the name of Jesus Christ, whom they claimed had risen from the dead.
+More and more followers joined this movement, which has become the Christian church today.

-These are the facts upon which even the greatest skeptic will agree.
-But there is so much more to Jesus than that.
-Where he came from, what he did on earth and what he can do for us now, is all revealed in the Bible.
-This book contains detailed information of Jesus and was written by the generation of people who heard him teach and saw his deeds.
-If you have read the bible tab, you will have no doubt that we can trust its teachings.
+These are the historical facts that even the greatest skeptics acknowledge.
+However, there is so much more to Jesus than just these events.
+Who he was, what he did on earth, and what he can do for us now is all revealed in the Bible.
+This book contains detailed accounts of Jesus' life, written by the generation of people who heard him teach and witnessed his deeds.
+If you have read the Bible, you will have no doubt that we can trust its teachings.

 Why God Sent Jesus: To Reveal the Father